biona001/Virtual-Cell-Challenge-2026/README.md

 + Model 3: Public method (Concept bottleneck models, SquiDiff, models from last year, etc)
 + Model 4: Our own thing

-+ Find good existing generative models for gene expressions (not necessary in the perturbed setting, for control genes is enough)
 + Find other existing single-cell single-gene perturbation datasets, the public ones listed on the VCC website cover only 272 targeting-genes.

 ## Important things to consider